nushell/nushell/crates/nu_plugin_python/README.md

 ## Limitations

-While Nushell plugin architecture allows to set multiple signatures (with different commnand name), at current implementation only one signature can be provided for a Python plugin.
+While Nushell plugin architecture allows to set multiple signatures (with different command name), at current implementation only one signature can be provided for a Python plugin.
 If you want to provide more commands, you need to split them into different Python modules

 ## Custom encode / decode